Cavaliers vs. Heat Prediction: Preview, Injury Report, Advantages, X-Factors - Fadeaway World

-The Cleveland Cavaliers host the Miami Heat at Rocket Arena on Wednesday, March 25, at 7:30 p.m.
+The Cavaliers host the Heat at Rocket Arena on Friday, March 27, at 7:30 p.m.
 ET.

-With the Cavaliers trying to protect home-court ground and the Heat trying to climb out of the bottom play-in line, this game carries real seeding weight.
+This is a meaningful East game for both sides because the Cavaliers are trying to hold their place in the top four, and the Heat are trying to climb out of the play-in line.

 Injury Report